Brendan-H/MathMatchup/ReadMe.md

 - Note that the MathMatchup app is meant for smaller screen sizes and may not look right when viewed on a computer
 - The teacher's screen is meant to be projected to the class throughout the game.
 - The team with 3 players (if there is an odd number of students playing) will have their total points multiplied by 2/3 to make the game even
+- The testing script will do everything needed for you to act as a player in a game.
+It will open the game, add 30 test players, give you a chance to join the game, start the game, submit randomized (within reason) fake player data for the 30 fake players, and finish the game.
+This covers everything that a teacher and your fellow students would do.